AdobeDocs/document-cloud-learn.en/help/sign/integrations/set-up-merging-map.md

 # Setting up Merge Mapping in Salesforce

-Learn how to set up a merge mapping for Adobe Sign in Salesforce.
+In this video tutorial, you'll learn how to set up a merge mapping for Adobe Sign in Salesforce.
 Merge Mapping allows you to merge data from Salesforce directly into an agreement.

 >[!VIDEO](https://video.tv.adobe.com/v/17350?hidetitle=true)